phonowell/genshin-impact-script/README.md

-# Dull Blade
+# Electro Slime

 Sweet!
 What a cute Genshin Impact script!

 ## Introduction

-Dull Blade, which provides only a slight attack, also provides a tiny bit of extra functionality for Genshin Impact players
+Electro Slime, only provides a tiny bit of extra functionality for Genshin Impact players, and

-Really just a little bit dayo!
+There will always be those who dare to brave the lightning's glow!

 **!!NO CHEATS!!**